edamame-course/2016-tutorials/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

         r-cran-gplots python-matplotlib sysstat
 ```

-## Install software
+## Install mapping software for this tutorial, Bowtie2 and SamTools
 ```
 cd
 wget wget http://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.2.9/bowtie2-2.2.9-linux-x86_64.zip
 unzip bowtie2-2.2.9-linux-x86_64.zip
 mv bowtie2-2.2.9 BT2_HOME
 ```
+@Jin - why use bowtie, what is it?  link to its documentation?

-Set up path(you need to set up path again if you are logged in later):
+Set up path (you need to set up path again if you are logged in later):
 ```
 PATH=$PATH:~/BT2_HOME
 export PATH
 ```

-install samtools
+Install SamTools.
 ```
 apt-get -y install samtools
 ```
+@Jin - add what is samtools and why use it

 ## Download data
-First, download referene sequence
+First, download reference sequence.  @Jin add more detail here, what is the reference.
 ```
 cd ~/
 mkdir mapping_counting